 Life insurance is not just for young people.
 In fact, as we grow older, we may have more we need to protect our family and/or our business with life insurance.
 While age is definitely a factor in determining the cost of life insurance premiums, it is absolutely possible for life insurance for seniors over 70 to be a good value.
+As a matter of fact, you can get life insurance up age 90!

 Why Seniors Over 70 Still Need Life Insurance